marlonmacf/delivery/README.md

 ## Auth Service

-Authorization server responsible for managing access tokens (OAuth 2 protocol).
+Security server responsible for managing normal authentication, authorization and access tokens using OAuth 2 protocol.

-- In order to use MongoDB, custom service classes were required to handle the tokens.
+- In order to use MongoDB, custom service classes were required to persiste the tokens.
-- We registered a user for the normal security.
+- Registered a user to allow normal server authentication and authorization.
+- Registered a client with "authorization_code" amd "refresh_token" grant types.

 ## Dependencies